 The Redgauntlet was a steel hulled excursion paddlesteamer owned and operated by the North British Railway Company.
-She had been launched in 1895 from the yard of Barclay Curle & Company of Glasgow and the vessel measured 215.0′ x 22.1′ x 7.4’.
+She was launched on 4th April 1895 from the yard of Barclay Curle & Company of Glasgow (Yard No 396).
+She measured 215.0′ x 22.1′ x 7.4′ and her tonnage was 277 gross tons, 107 net tons.

 The Redguantlet remained on ‘the Irons’ for the next week while representatives of the Clyde Salvage Company inspected her hull.
 She was refloated on 25th August and taken to Glasgow for repair.